medusajs/medusa/docs/content/usage/configurations.md

 ### Storefront CORS

-To make sure your Storefront dashboard can access the Medusa server, set this configuration:
+To make sure your Storefront dashboard can access the Medusa backend, set this configuration:

 ```jsx
 module.exports = {